What is an Augmentative and Alternative Communication (AAC) Evaluation?

 - Training “end-user”

 - Coordinating use of devices with other services/therapies

 - Assuring maintenance of device

-- Arranging for repair/replacement (have a plan!
-Put it in the ISP!)
+- Arranging for repair/replacement (purchase the warranty, list AAC in the IFSP/IEP/ISP!)

 - Evaluating effectiveness of implementation